sensei100/classroom-library/notes.md

 Index page: Shows a list of current students
 Show page:  Shows student name and which books then have checked out.
 Includes the date they checked it out.
 New page:  Add a new student here
-Delete:  Remove students who have left the class
+Delete:  Remove students who have left the classcd mkdir